 What are wraps made from?

-Probably the same thing as your burrito; the ingredients inside differ.
+It’s probably the same thing as your burrito; the ingredients inside differ.
 A wrap can be a random hot pocket of ingredients, although you’ll have the same thing hold a burrito and a wrap together.
 Commercial wraps are made from flour and other fake processed shit, while the best burritos can be made from corn.

 What makes a wrap healthier than a burrito?